cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

 The region with extreme coverage overlaps with one of the regions on the [ENCODE Blacklist](https://www.nature.com/articles/s41598-019-45839-z), a comprehensive list of regions which are troublesome for high-throughput Next-Generation Sequencing (NGS) aligners.
-These regions tend to have a very high ratio of multi-mapping to unique mapping reads and high variance in mappability due to repetitive elements such as satellite, centromeric and telomeric repeats.
+These regions tend to have a very high variance in mappability due to repetitive elements such as satellite, centromeric and telomeric repeats.

-Shall we try and look at the alignment until that region?
+Shall we try and look at the alignment before that region?
 Let's create a new region file.
 ```
-echo "chr3	195428934	196890000" > region_capped
+echo -e "chr3\t195428934\t196890000" > region_capped.bed
 ```

 And re-run qualimap.
 ```
+qualimap bamqc \
+	-bam ~/Documents/SRS_bwa_bam_files/ERR2304566_3q29_1M_final.bam \
+	-gff region_capped.bed \
-qualimap bamqc -bam ~/Documents/SRS_bwa_bam_files/ERR2304566_3q29_1M_final.bam -gff region_capped -outdir ERR2304566_region_capped
+	-outdir ERR2304566_region_capped
 ```

 ----